Shayne Oliver: Creation of Hood By Air

 Oliver co-founded Hood By Air in 2006 with fellow designer, Raul Lopez.
-Initially designing graphic t-shirts and sweatshirts which sold at boutiques such as OAK NYC, Seven New York, and Opening Ceremony, the brand quickly amassed a cult following.
-Under Oliver's direction, Hood By Air (also known by the acronym, HBA), soon began expanding into ready-to-wear collections, displaying Oliver's technical design ability and becoming synonymous with diverse cultural reference points including queer culture and the ballroom scene, New York nightlife, high art, and elements of skate and street culture.
+Initially designing graphic t-shirts and sweatshirts which sold at boutiques including OAK NYC, Seven New York, and Opening Ceremony, the brand quickly amassed a cult following.
+Under Oliver's direction, Hood By Air (also known by the acronym, HBA), soon began expanding into ready-to-wear collections, displaying his technical design ability and becoming synonymous with diverse cultural reference points including queer culture and the ballroom scene, New York nightlife, high art, in addition to elements of skate and street culture.

 Oliver, through Hood By Air, has been credited by fashion magazine Dazed with "changing the face of fashion".
 Interview Magazine stated that by "[perfecting] the union of streetwear and high fashion" Shayne "helped create the global merchandising blueprint for menswear today".
 Hood By Air is notable for its merging of art, music, and fashion through its design references as well as through performance art elements at its shows.
 Models at Hood By Air shows have included rapper A$AP Rocky, designer Telfar Clemens, artist Wolfgang Tilmans, and performance artist Boychild.
 Show soundtracks have been composed and performed by Arca, Total Freedom, Venus X, and Oliver himself.

 From 2012 to 2017 the brand showed regularly at both New York Fashion Week and Paris Fashion Week, as well as presenting at the Italian menswear trade show, Pitti Uomo, in 2017.

-In mid 2017, Oliver announced a hiatus period for Hood By Air, a decision that was informed by structural challenges within the business, and a desire to temporarily create outside of a singular brand structure.

-In 2020, Oliver then announced the relaunch of Hood By Air under a new business structure.
-In 2021 Hood By Air released its first campaign imagery following its return from hiatus, featuring supermodel, Naomi Campbell.
+In mid-2017, he announced a hiatus period for Hood By Air, a decision that was informed by structural challenges within the business, and a desire to temporarily create outside of a singular brand structure.
+In 2020, Oliver announced the relaunch of Hood By Air under a new business structure.
+In 2021, Hood By Air released its first campaign imagery following its return from hiatus, featuring supermodel, Naomi Campbell.

-Design Roles
+Design roles

-During a three-year period of hiatus from Hood By Air, Oliver worked with several international fashion houses in design and creative direction roles.
+During a three-year hiatus from Hood By Air, Oliver worked with several international fashion houses in design and creative direction roles.

 Helmut Lang

 In 2017, Oliver was approached by Isabella Burley, editor-in-residence at Helmut Lang.
 Burley offered Oliver a design residency at the company, which Oliver accepted.
 In September 2017, Oliver unveiled the brand's Spring 2018 ready-to-wear collection at New York Fashion Week, reworking pieces known as Helmut Lang standards in Oliver's own design language.
-In addition to the ready-to-wear collection, Oliver also created a capsule inspired by band tour merch, billed as Helmut Lang Seen by Shayne Oliver Autumn Tour Merch.
+In addition to the ready-to-wear collection, Oliver created a capsule inspired by band tour merch, billed as Helmut Lang Seen by Shayne Oliver Autumn Tour Merch.

 Diesel

-Following his tenure at Helmut Lang, Oliver briefly worked with Italian fashion brand, Diesel.
+After being at Helmut Lang, Oliver briefly worked with the Italian fashion brand, Diesel.
 In March 2018 Oliver and Diesel released a collaborative capsule collection as part of the Diesel Red Tag Project.
 Here, Oliver subverted Americana staples with his intricate reworking of denim apparel.